Authenticity, context, and transparency.

 The collected data is opened up to the public.
 It becomes transparent where the trees are planted, how many this year, who planted them, how much they have grown.

-The growing numbers of farmers participating in this project and the increased engagement of sponsors proves the project’s success.
-Explore it yourself here.
+The growing numbers of farmers participating in this project and the increased engagement of sponsors prove the project’s success.

 3 Principles for sharing your project story